Sports in Minnesota: Lacrosse

 The Minnesota Swarm were the state's professional lacrosse team from 2005 to 2015.
 All home games for the Minnesota Swarm were played at the Xcel Energy Center.
 The National Lacrosse League (NLL) awarded St. Paul the inactive Montreal Express franchise on August 10, 2004.
 After eleven seasons of mixed success playing in Minnesota, the Swarm left Minnesota for Georgia as they became the Georgia Swarm.
 Swarm owner John Arlotta cited difficulty negotiating a lease with the Xcel Energy Center, competition from other local sports teams, and decreasing ticket sales as reasons for the franchise's relocation.

 Gaelic games

-In the Twin Cities, which has always had a large Irish-American community, the Gaelic Athletic Association has a club named after Irish republican icon Robert Emmett.
+In the Twin Cities, which has a large Irish-American community, the Gaelic Athletic Association has a club named after Irish republican icon Robert Emmett.
 The club fields hurling, camogie, and Gaelic football teams.
 On August 2, 2019, the women of the Robert Emmets Hurling Club's Camogie team won the Silver Cup at the 2019 Gaelic Athletic Association World Games at Croke Park in Dublin.